farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/cli.md

-  --http-cors-origin                    CORS origin for HTTP API (default: *) --ip <ip-address>                     IP address to listen on (default: "127.0.0.1") --announce-ip <ip-address>            Public IP address announced to peers (default: fetched with external service) --announce-server-name <name>         Server name announced to peers, useful if SSL/TLS enabled. (default: "none") --admin-server-enabled                Enable the admin server. (default: disabled) --admin-server-host <host>            The host the admin server should listen on. (default: '127.0.0.1')
+  --http-cors-origin                    CORS origin for HTTP API (default: *) --ip <ip-address>                     IP address to listen on (default: "127.0.0.1") --announce-ip <ip-address>            Public IP address announced to peers (default: fetched with external service) --announce-rpc-port <port>            RPC port announced to peers.
+Useful if using a reverse proxy (default: gRPC port) --announce-server-name <name>         Server name announced to peers, useful if SSL/TLS enabled. (default: "none") --admin-server-enabled                Enable the admin server. (default: disabled) --admin-server-host <host>            The host the admin server should listen on. (default: '127.0.0.1')